 Hi!
-I am an Assistant Professor of Biomedical Data Science and, by courtesy, of Computer Science and Electrical Engineering at Stanford University.
+I am an Associate Professor of Biomedical Data Science and, by courtesy, of Computer Science and Electrical Engineering at Stanford University.
 I work on making machine learning more reliable, human-compatible and statistically rigorous, and am especially interested in applications in human disease and health.
 Several of our algorithms are widely used in tech and biotech industries.
-I received a Ph.D from Harvard in 2014, and was at one time a member of Microsoft Research, a Gates Scholar at Cambridge and a Simons fellow at U.C.
-Berkeley.
-I joined Stanford in 2016 and am excited to be an inaugural Chan-Zuckerberg Investigator and the faculty director of the university-wide AI for Health program.
-We are also a part of the Stanford AI Lab.
-My research is supported by the NSF CAREER Award, and the Google and Tencent AI awards.
+I received a Ph.D from Harvard in 2014, and was a member of Microsoft Research, a Gates Scholar at Cambridge and a Simons fellow at UC Berkeley.
+I joined Stanford in 2016 and am excited to be a two-time Chan-Zuckerberg Investigator and the faculty director of the university-wide Stanford Data4Health hub.
+I'm also a member of the Stanford AI Lab.
+My research is supported by the Sloan Fellowship, the NSF CAREER Award, and Google, Amazon and Adobe AI awards

-Email: jamesz at stanford dot edu Office: Packard 258
+Email: jamesz at stanford dot edu Office: Packard 369

 News